Pakistan and India hint at de-escalation after trading missile strikes

 Pakistan earlier said it intercepted most missiles and that retaliatory strikes on India were underway.

-Rubio spoke to his Indian counterpart S. Jaishankar and emphasized that “both sides need to identify methods to de-escalate and re-establish direct communication to avoid miscalculation,” State Department spokesperson Tammy Bruce said Saturday, and offered U.S. support to facilitate “productive discussion.”
+Rubio spoke to his Indian counterpart Subrahmanyam Jaishankar and emphasized that “both sides need to identify methods to de-escalate and reestablish direct communication to avoid miscalculation,” State Department spokesperson Tammy Bruce said Saturday, and offered U.S. support to facilitate “productive discussion.”

 India says it’s committed to ‘non-escalation’